SwordSlash39/mcts-chess/README.md

 Model plays at ~2500 elo (with 1000 node search) after 50k steps (~45 hours on a rtx 3060)

-Note MCTS search is coded very poorly here, please improve it if you want to put it to production
+Note MCTS search is coded very poorly here, please improve it if you want to put it to production Pre trained model will be added soon.

+To train, run `train.py` and leave it running.
+Code takes up ~11GB of VRAM.